scjx123/ip/docs/DeveloperGuide.md

 **1.1 Main**<br>
 For the `main` layer, it contains a single class known as `Duke`.
-Main's interaction with Storage<br>
-When the app launches, Duke loads any previous data from storage and then connects the components of the app in sequence.
-Upon shutting down,  Duke calls upon method to save user's data automatically.

 **1.2 Main's interaction with UI**<br>
 Main gets user input and displays messages through the use of UI component.